 There are a number of tests you most likely will need to take to apply to college.
 Let’s go through them one by one.

-Also called the SAT Reasoning Test or SAT I, this test is regarded as a measure of the critical-thinking skills you’ll need for success in college.
-It has three sections: reading, mathematics, and writing (optional).
-The reading and math sections are scored on a 200-800 point basis for a possible score of 1600.
-For the math section, students should use a four-function, scientific, or graphing calculator.
+This test is regarded as a measure of the critical thinking skills you will need for success in college.
+It contains two sections: Evidence-Based Reading, Writing & Language, Math:no calculator and Math:calculator.
+The Reading/Writing and Math sections are scored on a 200-800 point basis for a possible score of 1600.
+For the Math:calculator section, students should use a scientific or graphing calculator.

-The ACT is comprised of four subject areas — English, reading, math, and science — and an optional essay, the ACT Plus Writing.
-Most colleges will accept the SAT or the ACT.
-The most competitive colleges will accept the SAT and two SAT subject tests or the ACT Plus Writing.
+The ACT comprises four subject areas (English, Reading, Math, and Science) and an option essay (the ACT Plus Writing).
+Generally, the more advanced students take the ACT Plus Writing.
+Colleges will accept the SAT or the ACT.
+The ACT can be a great choice for students who have good grades in English, but tend to have low scores on the PSAT or SAT Critical Reading section.
 A student will receive four separate sub scores (1 is the lowest, 36 is the highest), one for each subject area, as well as a composite score that is the rounded average of the four sub scores.
 If you take the ACT Plus Writing, the essay is scored on a 2-12 point basis.

 These are one-hour tests based on individual subjects, required by some of the more competitive universities.
 The best time to take a subject test is just after completing the course related to the test subject.
 Like the SAT Reasoning Test, the subject test is scored on a 200-800 point basis.
 A student can elect to take up to three subject tests on one testing day.